COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 Current licences are non-transferable, which means they cannot be bought or sold.
 This is the major input control on the fishery, as well as the restrictions on trapping areas and the limited number of traps allowed for use in each area.

 Freshwater eels are the only species that may be taken for trade or commerce in Queensland freshwaters.
 No other species may be kept.

 The target species in the Queensland commercial eel fishery are:

 - the long-finned eel (Anguilla reinhardtii)

 There is a minimum size limit of 30cm for adult eels.

 Trade and export

 Juvenile eels may be sold to authorised aquaculture enterprises in Australia for on-growing only.
 Exporting juvenile eels is not permitted.

 Almost all of Queensland's wild-caught adult eel catch is exported as live product to Asia - primarily Hong Kong, China and Taiwan.
 The market for live long-fin eels is based on the eels weighing more than 400g, with large eels attracting premium prices.

-The Australian Government Department of the Environment and Energy has endorsed Queensland's eel fishery as an approved wildlife trade operation.
+The Australian Government Department of Agriculture, Water and the Environment has endorsed Queensland's eel fishery as an approved wildlife trade operation.
 The department considers the fishery sustainable under current management arrangements.